HOME

 An Irish Ship Radio licence costs €100 and lasts for the lifetime of the vessel.

-It includes a unique international call sign for the boat and a unique Maritime Mobile Service Identity (MMSI) which is required for a VHF DSC radio and other equipment such as an EPIRB and AIS transponder.
+It allocates a unique international Call Sign for the boat and a unique Maritime Mobile Service Identity (MMSI).

-The Irish authorities require that the applicant holds an acceptable radio operator’s certificate, such as the Irish government SRC, when applying for a Ship Station licence.
+The Irish authorities require that when applying for a Ship Station licence.

 Each participant has an individual radio for their use during the course.

-We use real VHF/DSC marine radios on our courses; we do not use simulators
+You will use real VHF/DSC maritime radios on our courses; we do not use simulators

 Sea~Craft is an Irish Department of Transport recognised course provider and exam centre.